PennLINC/aslprep/docs/workflows.rst

 Additionally, a list of 6-parameters (three rotations, three translations) per time-step is written and fed to the :ref:`confounds workflow <asl_confounds>`.
-For a more accurate estimation of head-motion, we calculate its parameters before any time-domain filtering (i.e., :ref:`slice-timing correction <asl_stc>`).
+For a more accurate estimation of head-motion

 .. _asl_stc: